Non-Splitting Coflow Scheduling with Provable Guarantees in Heterogeneous Parallel Networks: Introduction

 \section{Introduction}

-The computation and communication patterns at the application level within a data center can be effectively represented by the concept of Coflow.
-Distributed applications that exhibit structured traffic patterns, such as MapReduce~\cite{Dean2008}, Hadoop~\cite{Shvachko2010, borthakur2007hadoop}, Dryad~\cite{isard2007dryad}, and Spark~\cite{zaharia2010spark}, show significant advantages when they utilize application-aware network scheduling~\cite{Chowdhury2014, Chowdhury2015, Zhang2016, Agarwal2018}.
-During the computation phases of these applications, a large volume of intermediate data, referred to as flows, is generated and needs to be transferred to various machines during the subsequent communication phase.
-Coflow describes a collection of independent flows that represent the communication patterns between two sets of machines within a data center.
-The overall completion time of a Coflow is determined by the time required for the last flow within the group to complete~\cite{Chowdhury2012, shafiee2018improved}.
-To support these applications' substantial data transfer demands, data centers must maintain robust data transfer and scheduling capabilities.
+Application-level computation and communication patterns in modern data centers are increasingly modeled using the coflow abstraction.
+Distributed frameworks characterized by structured traffic patterns, such as MapReduce~\cite{Dean2008}, Hadoop~\cite{Shvachko2010, borthakur2007hadoop}, Dryad~\cite{isard2007dryad}, and Spark~\cite{zaharia2010spark}, derive substantial performance gains from application-aware network scheduling~\cite{Chowdhury2014, Chowdhury2015, Zhang2016, Agarwal2018}.
+Typically, the computation stage of these frameworks generates massive intermediate data flows that must be transferred across distributed machines during the subsequent communication stage.
+A coflow abstracts this collection of independent parallel flows between two distinct sets of machines.
+Crucially, the completion time of a coflow is bottlenecked by its last finishing flow~\cite{Chowdhury2012, shafiee2018improved}.
+To satisfy these intensive data transfer demands, data centers must employ highly robust transmission mechanisms and optimized scheduling frameworks.

-This paper explores the challenges related to coflow scheduling on electrical packet switches.
-These switches enable flexible bandwidth allocation for each link and allow data flow preemption.
-In contrast, optical circuit switches~\cite{Zhang2021, Tan2021, Li2022} represent a different category within this field.
-Optical circuit switches offer significantly higher data transmission rates and lower energy consumption.
-However, a significant drawback of optical circuit switches is that each input or output port can only establish one circuit at a time for data transmission.
-Reconfiguring the transmission circuit requires a specific time known as the reconfiguration delay~\cite{Zhang2021}.
-Therefore, minimizing the frequency of these reconfigurations is crucial for enhancing transmission efficiency in this switching architecture.
+This paper explores the challenges of coflow scheduling across Electronic Packet Switches (EPS), not-all-stop Optical Circuit Switches (OCS), and all-stop OCS architectures.
+While EPSs enable flexible link-level bandwidth allocation and support flow preemption, OCSs~\cite{Zhang2021, Tan2021, Li2022} present a fundamentally different paradigm.
+OCSs provide substantially higher transmission rates and superior energy efficiency; however, they suffer from a rigid structural constraint: each input or output port can establish only one data circuit at a time.
+Moreover, reconfiguring these circuits introduces a distinct temporal overhead termed the reconfiguration delay~\cite{Zhang2021}.
+Minimizing the frequency of such reconfigurations is therefore paramount to maximizing the transmission efficiency of OCS-based architectures.